 This course introduces the ways art history has developed as a discipline and highlights methods of art historical analysis.
-Throughout the semester, discussions focus on several topics related to art history in order to define and deploy a variety of theoretical methodologies pertinent to the analysis of artworks (3 credits).
+Throughout the semester, discussions focus on several topics related to art history in order to define and deploy a variety of theoretical methodologies pertinent to the analysis of artworks.
+Field Trips- museums and galleries.
+(3 credits).